-3.9.1 Re e-Shimming the Backlash NOTE: This step is only necessary when adjusting for incorrect backlash. ve the bearing caps. ve the differential as before.
-NOTE: Never spread the housing on the aluminum models. - (Fig.9.) crease the amount of backlash, reduce the shim thickness ' B ') and increase the shim thickness ' D ' (Fig.13.) by the same it.
-Reverse this step to increase the backlash.
-Remou unt the differential as before.
-Releas se spreader tension (if applicable).
-Check backlash again as before.
-3.10 Se etting Up the Bulkhead Fitting Screw using a Wipe the outside Insert the until it thread sealant to the outside threads of the bulkhead body. the bulkhead body into the tapped hole, and lightly tighten a 14mm [9/16"] spanner. he area clean of any excess thread sealant (inside and e of the housing). the free end of the seal housing tube into the bulkhead fitting protrudes approximately 8mm [5/16"] through the other side. he outside of the housing, assemble one of the small O-rings he top of the short length of seal housing tube protruding Install h the bulkhead fitting. the brass spacer. the second small O-ring after the spacer. the cha extend holding the seal housing tube into the bulkhead fitting, insert amfered end of the center compression nut over the led tube as shown in the assembly diagram (Fig. 22.), and it into the bulkhead body, and tighten using Pozidriv #3 driver.
+3 Installing the Air Locker 3.9.1 Re-Shimming the Backlash

+NOTE: This step is only necessary when adjusting for incorrect backlash. ☐ Remove the bearing caps.☐ Remove the differential as before.
+NOTE: Never spread the housing on the aluminum models. □ To decrease the amount of backlash, reduce the shim thickness 'B' (Fig.9.) and increase the shim thickness 'D' (Fig.13.) by the same amount.
+Reverse this step to increase the backlash. □ Remount the differential as before.
+Release spreader tension (if applicable). ☐ Check backlash again as before.
+3.10 Setting Up the Bulkhead Fitting □ Apply thread sealant to the outside threads of the bulkhead body. □ Screw the bulkhead body into the tapped hole, and lightly tighten using a 14mm [9/16"] spanner. □ Wipe the area clean of any excess thread sealant (inside and outside of the housing). □ Insert the free end of the seal housing tube into the bulkhead fitting until it protrudes approximately 8mm [5/16"] through the other side. □ From the outside of the housing, assemble one of the small O-rings over the top of the short length of seal housing tube protruding through the bulkhead fitting. □ Install the brass spacer. □ Install the second small O-ring after the spacer.
+While holding the seal housing tube into the bulkhead fitting, insert the chamfered end of the center compression nut over the extended tube as shown in the assembly diagram (Fig. 22.), and screw it into the bulkhead body, and tighten using Pozidriv #3 screwdriver.

-- Make sure the seal housing tube is all of the way into the center compression nut while you are tightening it. - NOTE: Firmly tighten the center compression nut so that a good seal is formed around the tube.
+NOTE: Make sure the seal housing tube is all of the way into the center compression nut while you are tightening it.

+NOTE: Firmly tighten the center compression nut so that a good seal is formed around the tube.